wolfj123/PolicyModelsPlugin/README.md

 ![localization button](./docs/images/localization_button.png)

-The Localization GUI allows for simple editing the localization files.
+The Localization GUI allows for simple localization files editing.
-You will get an structured editor for "**answers.txt**" and "**space.md**" files:
+You will get a structured editor for "**answers.txt**" and "**space.md**" files:

 ![localization answers gui](./docs/images/localization_gui.gif)

 ![localization space gui](./docs/images/localization_space_file.png)

-And a free markdown editor for the rest:
+And a free markdown editor for the rest of the .md files

 ![localization space gui](./docs/images/localization_free_md_editing.gif)

-We also provide a Markdown preview, in any available langauge, of the markdown files of the localization:
+We also provide a Markdown preview for the markdown files, in any available language

 ![localization space gui](./docs/images/localization_markdown_preview.gif)